thebuggenie/caspar/docs/configuration/services.md

 Sometimes you don't need to store the actual service, but need a central location for the service configuration, such as smtp settings, etc.

-When defining a service without the `classname` property, and without `auto_initialize` set to `true`, caspar does not invoke any methods when storing the service.
+When defining a service without the `classname` property, and without `auto_initialize` set to `true`, Caspar does not invoke any methods when storing the service.
 You can retrieve the service configuration using the `\caspar\core\Caspar::getService($service_name)` method.